Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/GLib/README.md

 -   Trivial port of the EasyConfig for 2.77.1 in LUMI/23.12.

-### Version 2.81.2 for LUMI/25.03
+### Version 2.85.1 for LUMI/25.03

 -   Trivial port of the EasyConfig for 2.78.1 in 24.03/24.11.

--   The EasyBuilders repository uses version 2.85.1 for 2025a, but when we tried that version, we got issues compiling `GObject-Introspection` with an error message `undefined symbol: g_string_free_and_steal` in some Python-related shared library that was being built.
+-   But then we made several refinements to the way options are specified, etc., and added a lot of sanity checks so that we will note changes to the package in the future.

-    Reverting to 2.81.2 solved the issue.
-It is not clear why the newer version did work for the EasyBuilders repository.
-Maybe because they use their own Python while we use Cray Python?
+-   Instead of the EasyBuild shebang solution, we encode the full path to Cray Python so that even if the `cray-ptyhon` module would not be loaded, the right Python executable would be used.